 American Heart Association program provides a way for people to improve their blood pressure

-A program giving Western New Yorkers a chance to help control a silent killer is back in a big way.
+A program giving Western New Yorkers a chance to help control a silent killer is back.

 The “Check It!
 Challenge” is based on the American Heart Association’s “Check.
 Change.
 Control.” program, which is an evidence-based hypertension management program empowering participants to take ownership of their health using blood-pressure self-monitoring.
 The program incorporates the concepts of remote monitoring and tracking as key features to hypertension management.

-Last year, the program focused on the Buffalo, Rochester and Syracuse communities, and impacted more than 134,000 individuals.
-In self-reported surveys, 32% of participants saw improved blood pressure readings.
+Last year, the program reached more than 315,000 individuals at almost 100 organizations statewide.
+In self-reported surveys, 63% of participants saw improved blood pressure readings.

 The program is open to employers and community organizations, as well as individuals.
 The program runs from February (American Heart Month) through May (American Stroke Month).
-Each month features educational topics including controlling your blood pressure, eating smart and reducing sodium, moving more, and mental health and well-being.
+Each month features educational “how to” topics including managing your blood pressure, eating better, getting more active, and improving whole body health.

-Participants are asked to take their blood pressure at least twice a month during the program.
-Blood pressure checks can be performed with at-home monitors or at a doctor’s office.
+Participants are encouraged to take their blood pressure at least twice a month during the program.
+Blood pressure checks may be performed with at-home monitors or at a doctor’s office.
+If your blood pressure is below 120/80 mm Hg, be sure to get it checked at least once every two years, starting at age 20.
+If your blood pressure is higher, your doctor may want to check it more often.
+High blood pressure can be controlled through lifestyle changes and/or medication.

 High blood pressure, or hypertension, is known as a silent killer.
 It typically has no symptoms, but can lead to deadly health consequences such as heart attack, stroke and kidney failure.
 About half of all Americans have high blood pressure, but many are unaware.